Q. What is the deadline for applying?

 and observations during the student's visit to the school.

-Q. How soon after applying will receive an admission decision?
+Q. How soon after applying will we receive an admission decision?

 A. As soon as we have all of the necessary application documents (the application form, copy of grade cards or